 Z Grills currently sells pellet grills in four different series: Basic, 600, 700, and 1000.

-These numbers reflect how much grill space the grills have in each series, with the exception of the basic series which varies somewhat.
+These numbers reflect how much grill space the grills have in each series, except the basic series which varies somewhat.
 More on this below.

 Here’s a quick summary of each series.

-There are seven grills in the Basic Series, including two new models for 2021.
+There are seven grills in the Basic Series, including two new models added in 2021.

 Basic Series grills have approximately 460 or 560 square inches of total rack space, for the 450 and 550 models respectively.
 These are smaller capacity than the 600, 700 and 1000 Series grills, and come with entry-level price tags.